inkandswitch/here/README.md

 THIS IS AN UNSUPPORTED RESEARCH PROTOTYPE.

-A local-first, identity-less location sharing app riffing off of backchannel libraries.
+A location sharing app example that uses [Backchannel](https://github.com/inkandswitch/backchannel).

 ## Running locally